 Upon acceptance of the Transaction, novation occurs and the initial Transaction is replaced by two different transactions between the Corporation and each Clearing Member involved in the Transaction.
 Each Clearing Member looks to the Corporation for the performance of the obligations under a Transaction and not to another Clearing Member.
-All transactions that are submitted to CDCC are registered in the name of the
+All transactions that are submitted to CDCC are registered in the name of the Clearing Member either in the Firm and Client Accounts.
+As a result, each

-2 In May 2012, the AMF, pursuant to the section 12 of the Quebec Derivatives Act ("QDA"), issued the Decision 2012-PDG-0078 (the "AMF Recognition order") dated 2012-05-02 and as amended from time to time, recognizing CDCC as a clearing house.
+In May 2012, the AMF, pursuant to the section 12 of the Quebec Derivatives Act ("QDA"), issued the Decision 2012-PDG-0078 (the "AMF Recognition order") dated 2012-05-02 and as amended from time to time, recognizing CDCC as a clearing house.